Top 10 local tips for enjoying Darwin's Tropical Summer

-Darwin is truly magical all year round, but between November and April Mother Nature cranks it up a notch or two and the town gets into the spirit of the tropics.
+Darwin is truly magical year round, but between November and April Mother Nature puts on a show and the town gets into the spirit of the tropics.

 Tropical summer sunsets are spectacular.
 Breathtaking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendour.
-The smell of frangipanis fills the air and the pace of life is slow and comfortable.
+The smell of frangipanis fills the air and the pace of life naturally flows.

 Here’s my top 10 things to do during the Top End's tropical summer.